Kamieniu/angular-style-guide/README.md

 ### Async Pipe

 Recommended way to handle Observables in HTML is using async pipes provided by angular.
-Async pipe automaticly unsubscribe if component is destroyed.
+Async pipe automatically unsubscribe if component is destroyed.

 ```javascript